yuanfang90/LNMVGA/README.md

  Methodology detail used in this package is from the manuscript in [Fang and Subedi (2020)](https://arxiv.org/pdf/2011.06682).
 Datasets discussed in the simulation study of the manuscript is available in the _data_ folder.
 Kxny.RData stores a collection of 100 replicated datasets of x-dimentional data with y observations.

+## Update 2023/06

+Update to improve computation performance
+  - Updated the following functions:

 ## How to Install